alb-car/dh-posts-resources/nifi-tutorial-gtfs/nifi-tutorial-gtfs.md

 Set ***Packaging Format*** to ***zip***.
 If you're using a different address, you may need to change it to a different value, such as ***tar***, depending on the extension you see on the address.

-When you don't know the archive's type, or if you want to experiment, try placing a *IdentifyMimeType* processor in-between *InvokeHTTP* and *UnpackContent*, and set ***Packaging Format*** to ***use mime.type attribute*** instead.
+When you don't know the archive's type, or if you want to experiment, try placing a *IdentifyMimeType* processor in-between *InvokeHTTP* and *UnpackContent* and set ***Packaging Format*** to ***use mime.type attribute*** instead.

-Don't change ***File Filter***: it's to extract only specific files from the archive, but its default value ***.***\* extracts them all.
+Don't change ***File Filter***: it's to extract only specific files from the archive, but its default value `.*` extracts them all.
 While it is true that we will only handle 1 GTFS file, we are doing that for simplicity's sake and normally you would extract multiple files instead.

 In addition, this allows us to introduce the next processor, which is an important one.

 ---
 ### 4. Route flowfiles

 Add a ***RouteOnAttribute*** processor and connect *UnpackContent* to it through the ***success*** relationship.
-This new processor allows you to make the flowfiles follow a different path in the flow, depending on different factors, such as the values of their attributes.
+This new processor allows you to make the flowfiles follow a different path in the flow depending on different factors, such as the values of their attributes.

 Since the *UnpackContent* processor will return multiple files, you would be able to make different GTFS files undergo different transformations, by forking the flow from this processor, with a separate path for each file to process.